Kmullen444/Comptia/1001 Notes/Networking/Network Devices/network_devices.md

 ### Router
 - Connects multiple switches and their respective networks to form an even larger networks
--   Allow networked devices and mulitple users to access the Internet
+-   Allow networked devices and multiple users to access the Internet

 #### Routers traffic between IP subnets
 - Making forwarding decisions based on the IP address within the packet